VILLASframework/documentation/docs/node/netem.md

 			address = "127.0.0.1:12001"	# This node only received messages on this IP:Port pair
 		},
 		out = {
-			address = "127.0.0.1:12000",	# This node sents outgoing messages to this IP:Port pair
+			address = "127.0.0.1:12000",	# This node sends outgoing messages to this IP:Port pair

 			netem = {			# Network emulation settings
 				enabled = true,
-							# Those settings can be specified for each node invidually!
+							# Those settings can be specified for each node individually!
 				delay = 100000,		# Additional latency in microseconds
 				jitter = 30000,		# Jitter in uS
 				distribution = "normal", # Distribution of delay: uniform, normal, pareto, paretonormal